vivek0240/gplayforAndroid/Advanced-Features-and-Options.md

 ### Prevent automatic Stock removals

 When installing a Google app that can replace a stock app, the stock app is automatically removed.
-For example, if you are installing Hangouts or Messenger, then the Stock SMS app will automatically be removed.
+For example, if you are installing Android Messages, then the Stock SMS app will automatically be removed.

 To prevent the automatic removal of the stock apps when using the Open GApps Super/Stock package, type the keyword option preceded by a '+' as shown below: